ionic-team/getting-started-iv-vue/README.md

 ## Install Identity Vault

-In order to install Identity Vault, you will need to use `ionic enterprise register` in order to register your product key.
+In order to install Identity Vault, you will need to use `ionic enterprise register` to register your product key.
 This will create a `.npmrc` file containing the product key.

 If you have already performed that step for your production application, you can just copy the `.npmrc` file from your production project.
-Since this application is just for learning purposes, you don't need to obtain another key.
-You can then install Identity Vault.
+Since this application is for learning purposes only, you don't need to obtain another key.

+You can now install Identity Vault:

 ```bash
 npm install @ionic-enterprise/identity-vault@next